daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

 A map statement can include the transformation in line instead of specifying a function defined elsewhere.
-This example takes a column from a Kiji table and returns only the most recent value of the column. ?link to something about how kiji tables are structured.
+This example takes a column from a Kiji table and returns only the most recent value of the column.
-It uses the fact that the content of the column can be manipulated as a `KijiSlice`:
+It uses the fact that the content of the column can be manipulated as a `Seq[FlowCell[...]]`:
-Kiji tables can hold many timestamped values (versions) for each column; accessing this data as a `KijiSlice` allows you to pull a specific version for the column by index or timestamp.
+Kiji tables can hold many timestamped values (versions) for each column; data from Kiji tables is returned as `Seq[FlowCell[...]]` which allows, among other things, pulling a specific version for the column by index or timestamp.

     .map('trackPlays -> 'lastTrackPlayed) {
-        slice: KijiSlice[String] => slice.getFirstValue()}
+        slice: Seq[FlowCell[String]] => slice.head.datum}
     .mapTo(('entityId, 'name, 'desc) -> ('id, 'name, 'desc)) {
-        cols: (EntityId, KijiSlice[String], KijiSlice[String]) =>
+        cols: (EntityId, Seq[FlowCell[String]], Seq[FlowCell[String]]) =>
           val (entityId, name, desc) = cols
-          (entityId(0), name.getFirstValue(), desc.getFirstValue())
+          (entityId(0), name.head.datum, desc.head.datum)

 This example has the same basic structure as previous examples:

 * Data from one field is mapped to another single field.
-* The mapping function includes the data type of the source field, but this time, the source is not called out by its name `trackPlays` but instead the statement takes advantage of the fact that the source field is a Kiji table column and that it is the only source field identified.
-The type description defines a new object "slice" of type `KijiSlice` where the underlying content of the slice is of type String.
+* The mapping function includes the data type of the source field.
+Note the name of the parameter to the first function (slice) does not have to be the same as the name of the field the data comes from ('trackPlays).

-?What would happen if there were more than one source fields?
-?Anything else assumed or hidden here?

-* The mapping function transforms this input object "slice" by applying the `KijiSlice` method `getFirstValue()`. `KijiSlice` provides many similar methods that make operations across all of the versions of the column value very easy; some of them are `avg`, `getLastValue`, `groupBy`, `max`, `min`, `orderBy`, `size`, `sum`.
-The whole list is here:
+* The mapping function transforms this input object "slice" by applying the Seq method `head`, which gives the first FlowCell in the Seq, then applying the FlowCell method `datum` which gives the datum in that FlowCell.
-?link to KijiSlice API, or more in depth discussion of KijiSlice.

 * It augments the input stream so that the output stream includes the entire content of the input stream (`trackPlays`) augmented with the new field (`lastTrackPlayed`).

-#### FlatMap
+#### flatMap

-FlatMap operations in Scala use the same syntax as map operations:
+flatMap operations in Scala use the same syntax as map operations:

     .flatMap('existing_field -> 'additional_field) { mapping_function }